cvrebert/bs-css-hacks/README.md

 ```

 ---
-The Fennec default file border can be negated by:
+The Android Firefox default file border can be negated by:
 ```css
 input[type="file"] {
   border: none;